Silun/Trayifier/README.md

 # Trayify
 A small windows utility to hide and create a tray icon for any program's window.
+Mostly it is meant to tack on a tray icon to software that doesn't come with one.

 ## Installation
 Trayify is strictly a _windows_ utility.
 You may download the compiled executable or use the script inside a Python environment.